sgsshankar/awesome-generative-ai-data-scientist/README.md

 - [LlamaIndex Workflows](https://www.llamaindex.ai/blog/introducing-workflows-beta-a-new-way-to-create-complex-ai-applications-with-llamaindex): LlamaIndex workflows is a mechanism for orchestrating actions in the increasingly-complex AI application we see our users building.
 - [CrewAI](https://www.crewai.com/): Streamline workflows across industries with powerful AI agents.
 [Documentation](https://docs.crewai.com/) [Github](https://github.com/crewAIInc/crewAI)
 - [AutoGen](https://github.com/microsoft/autogen) - A programming framework for agentic AI by Microsoft.
+- [LangFlow](https://www.langflow.org/): A low-code tool that makes building powerful AI agents and workflows that can use any API, model, or database easier.
+[Documentation](https://docs.langflow.org/) [Github](https://github.com/langflow-ai/langflow)

 ## LLM Models and Providers